Kubernetes for Small Teams: When K8s Makes Sense

 Kubernetes is a container orchestration platform that automates deploying, scaling, and managing containerised applications across clusters of servers.
-It was originally built by Google to handle massive-scale workloads, and it now serves as the standard platform for cloud-native application deployment in enterprise environments.
+Originally built by Google to handle massive-scale workloads, it now serves as the standard platform for cloud-native application deployment in enterprise environments.

 These capabilities address real operational challenges.
 When you are running more than a handful of containers across multiple servers, manually managing configuration, networking, and deployments quickly becomes unmanageable.
 Kubernetes automates these tasks and provides a consistent framework for handling them.